New-look Hermon team just keeps on winning

 Sophomore Megan Chamberlain is the right fielder, freshman Rachael Balmas is the first baseman, senior Jaelen Albert is the center fielder and senior Chloe Raymond is the shortstop.

 The Hawks are anxious to make a longer run in the playoffs this season after arch-rival Old Town upset them 1-0 in the semifinals a year ago.
-Hermon had captured regional crowns in 2014 and 2015 under coach Meg McCrum and and won the state in 2014.
+Hermon had captured regional crowns in 2014 and 2015 under coach Meg McCrum and won the state title in 2014.